-- The recommendation to the President or designee regarding sanctions.
+- A recommendation to the Vice President for Student Life (or designee) regarding sanctions.

-Deliberations are closed to the public, the procedural aide for the case, the Hearing Facilitator (TNB), and the rest of the Judicial Board not on the Hearing Board.
+Deliberations are closed to the public, the procedural aide for the case, the Hearing Facilitator (SMB), and the rest of the Judicial Board not on the Hearing Board.
 The voting members (five for most hearing boards) hearing the case deliberate as a group.
 The Hearing Board determines a chronology of events (the finding of fact), the policy and honor violations such facts imply, and the recommended sanctions that such violations warrant.
 Deliberations generally take a prolonged period of time as the Board must be careful and thoughtful in considering all testimonies and options available to them.
-Once deliberations have concluded and the Hearing Board has made a decision, the Board collectively composes an extensive document to submit to the President or designee regarding the recommendations.
+Once deliberations have concluded and the Hearing Board has made a decision, the Board collectively composes an extensive document to submit to the Vice President for Student Life (or designee) regarding the recommendations.

-Upon the conclusion of the Hearing Board’s deliberations, the Board submits to the President of the College or their designee a document that includes the Board’s finding of fact, finding of violations, and recommended sanctions.
-The President or designee reviews the submitted materials and determines whether or not (s)he agrees with the Board’s findings and recommendations.
-The President or designee may choose to meet with the Hearing Board to discuss any confusion or disagreement that (s)he has with the contents of the document.
-The ultimate decision, however rests with the President or designee (so if the Board and President or designee meet and still disagree about sanctions, for instance, the President's or designee's opinion is the final one).
-Once the President or designee makes a conclusion, (s)he sends a letter with such a ruling to the complainant and respondent of the case.
-The letter that the President or designee sends to the parties includes information on how to appeal the decision.
+Upon the conclusion of the Hearing Board’s deliberations, the Board submits to the Vice President for Student Life or their designee a document that includes the Board’s finding of fact, finding of violations, and recommended sanctions.
+The Vice President or designee reviews the submitted materials and determines whether or not they with the Board’s findings and recommendations.
+The Vice President or designee may choose to meet with the Hearing Board to discuss any confusion or disagreement they have with the contents of the document.
+The ultimate decision, however rests with the Vice President or designee.
+Once the Vice President or designee makes a decision, they send a letter with to the complainant and respondent of the case.
+The letter that includes information on how to appeal the decision.
 Possible sanctions include:

 - Community service

-Either the complainant or respondent may appeal the decision of the President within ten working days of his or her notification of the decision.
+Either the complainant or respondent may appeal the decision by filing an appeal within ten working days of the receipt of the decision.
 An appeal may be made in writing to the Chair of the Appeals Board (except for academic misconduct cases that were originally heard by the J-Board, for which appeals are made in writing to the Chair of the Administration Committee), on the basis of any (or all) of the following three claims: